KernelFierce/ShivaTeach/README.md

     - **Robust Data Seeding**: A safe, isolated seeding page (`/seed`) allows for the reliable population of the database with a comprehensive, clean set of sample data for all collections.
     - Secure, multi-tenant Firestore security rules are in place.

-### Sprint 1: OrganizationAdmin Core Functionality
+### Sprint 1: OrganizationAdmin Core Functionality (Complete)
-- **Status**: ⏳ In Progress
+- **Status**: ✅ Complete
 - **Objective**: Build the essential management features for the organization owner, enabling them to configure their business and manage users and courses.
 - **Features**:
-    1.  **Activate Settings Page**: Connect the Organization Settings UI to Firestore to allow fetching and updating of billing policies, default rates, etc.
+    1.  **Activate Settings Page**: ✅ Connected the Organization Settings UI to Firestore to allow fetching and updating of billing policies, default rates, etc.
-    2.  **Implement "Add/Edit User"**: Build the "Add User" feature (dialog, auth creation, Firestore writes) and "Edit User" (dialog to modify a user's roles and status).
+    2.  **Implement "Add/Edit User"**: ✅ Built the "Add User" feature (dialog, auth creation, Firestore writes) and "Edit User" (dialog to modify a user's roles and status).
-    3.  **Build Course Management UI**: Create the interface for viewing, adding, and managing subjects and courses within the organization.
+    3.  **Build Course Management UI**: ✅ Created the interface for viewing, adding, and managing subjects and courses within the organization.
+    4.  **Connect Leads Page**: ✅ The lead management page is now connected to live Firestore data.
-    4.  **Implement Toasts**: Add toast notifications for all create, update, and delete operations to provide user feedback.
+    5.  **Implement Toasts**: ✅ Added toast notifications for all create, update, and delete operations to provide user feedback.

 ### Sprint 2: Teacher Enablement
-- **Status**: ⏳ To Do
+- **Status**: ⏳ In Progress
 - **Objective**: Create the tools tutors need to manage their daily work and interact with students.
 - **Features**:
-    1.  **Availability Management**: Build the UI planner for teachers to set their weekly availability and manage one-off overrides.
-This data will be stored in Firestore.
+    1.  **Availability Management**: ✅ Built the UI planner for teachers to set their weekly availability.
+Data is saved to and fetched from Firestore.
-    2.  **Communication Interface**: Implement a basic messaging UI for teachers to communicate with students and parents.
+    2.  **Communication Interface**: ⏳ Implement a basic messaging UI for teachers to communicate with students and parents.

 ### Sprint 3: Student & Parent Experience
 - **Status**: ⏳ To Do